Bayern appoints Leipzig coach Nagelsmann to replace Flick

 “Julian Nagelsmann signifies a new generation of coaches,” Bayern president Herbert Hainer said.
 “Despite his young years, he has already built an impressive career.
 We are convinced that we will build on the great successes of recent years together with Julian Nagelsmann.”

+Nagelsmann will join up again with defender Dayot Upamecano, who is also moving to Bayern from Leipzig at the end of the season.

 Bayern was forced to look for a new coach after Flick said this month he wanted to leave the club despite having a contract through 2023.
-Flick won the league, German Cup and Champions League last season with Bayern and is on the verge of another league title.
+Flick won the league, German Cup and Champions League last season with Bayern and is on the verge of bowing out with another league title.

 Bayern will secure the Bundesliga title if it wins its next game on May 8 against Borussia Mönchengladbach or if Leipzig loses to Borussia Dortmund the same day.